Bill Charlap

-William Morrison Charlap (born October 15, 1966, pronounced "Shar-Lap") is an American jazz pianist.
-In 2016, The Silver Lining: The Songs of Jerome Kern, an album produced by Charlap and Tony Bennett, won the award for Best Traditional Pop Vocal Album at the 58th Annual Grammy Awards.
+William Morrison Charlap (born October 15, 1966, pronounced "Shar-Lap") is an American jazz pianist and educator.

 Early life and education

-Born in New York City, Bill Charlap comes from a musical background.
-His father was the composer Moose Charlap.
-His mother, Sandy Stewart, is a singer who was a regular on Perry Como's Kraft Music Hall television series and had a hit recording in 1962 with "My Coloring Book".
+Born in New York City, Bill Charlap is the son of American Broadway composer Moose Charlap and the singer Sandy Stewart.
+Stewart was a regular on Perry Como's Kraft Music Hall television series and had a hit recording in 1962 with "My Coloring Book".
 Charlap is a distant cousin of the jazz pianist Dick Hyman.

 Charlap began playing piano at the age of three.
-He studied classical music, but his career has been in jazz.
+He studied classical music in addition to jazz.